 1) Use only the Small Church Guides

-With this option, the Video Messages would be used as a lesson prep resource for you or distributed digitally so students who missed youth group can still hear a form of the lesson.
+With this option, you can use the Video Messages as a lesson prep resource or distribute them digitally so students who missed youth group can still hear a form of the lesson (what a WIN!).

 2) Utilize Video Messages and the Small Church Guide together